clamsproject/bake-swt-visaid/README.md

 1. The [`swt-detection`](https://apps.clams.ai/#swt-detection) CLAMS app
 2. The [`visaid_builder`](https://github.com/WGBH-MLA/visaid_builder) Python module

 A visaid is a simple, portalble HTML document displaying thumbnail images of key scenes from a video.
 Its purpose is to provide visual index for overview and navigation.
 The following image is from [an example visaid](/examples/cpb-aacip-b45eb62bd60_visaid.html) for [an item in the American Archive of Public Broadcasting](https://americanarchive.org/catalog/cpb-aacip-b45eb62bd60).

 ![Screenshot of an example visaid](/examples/visaid_example_screenshot.png) *Screenshot from an example visaid*

 # Prerequisites

 This software is intended to be run in a Docker container.
 So you need a container runtime (e.g., [Docker](https://www.docker.com/) or [Podman](https://podman.io/)).
 For this guide, we will assume the `docker` command is used.

 We will also assume use of a `bash` shell, as available in Linux distributions, MacOS, and Windows (via WSL) systems.

 # Quick start

 You need to acquire the Docker image.
 To pull the most recent version from our package repository available at GtiHub Container Registry (ghcr), run
 ```
 docker pull ghcr.io/clamsproject/bake-swt-visaid:latest
 ```

-You need to identify two directories:  a directory containing your input video files and your directory that will contain the visaid output.
+Then, you need to identify two directories: a directory containing your input video files and your directory that will contain the visaid output.
 For example, suppose the following directories:

 Videos directory: `/Users/casey/my_vids`

 Outputs directory: `/Users/casey/visaids`

 Suppose the video you want to analyze is called `video1.mp4`.